renlite/dart_flutter/renlite/README.md

 | RenderDecoratedBox  | RenderObjectWithChildMixin            | 0..1      | DecoratedBox     | SingleChildRenderObjectWidget |
 | RenderFlex          | ContainerRenderObjectMixin            | 0..n      | Flex             | MultiChildRenderObjectWidget  |

+The composition happens during the instantiation of RenderObjects, but the building of the RenderTree occurs later.
+This is important because some objects/information are available only after the RenderTree is built.

 ### RenderTree building
-When does composition happen or when is a RenderObject attached to a RenderTree?
+When is the composition transfered to a RenderTree?
 This happens the first time when a RenderObject or a Tree of RenderObjects is assigned to the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html).
 This can be when the instance of RenderingFlutterBinding is created and the root parameter is assigned.
 ```Dart
 void main() {
   var app = AppService();